shaze/misc/README.md

 Open up a terminal (from Applications, in the Utilities directory you will find the Terminal Application).

 In the terminal sessions
-1. Change directory: On my system this would be `cd /Users/scott/remotedata`
+1. Change directory: On my system this would be `cd /Users/scott/Desktop/remotedata`
 1. Check that you are in the right place: `pwd` This should echo back what you gave the `cd` command above
 1. Run the program.
 In the example below I am assuming your file is called *sample.csv*.
-Replace this whatever you have called your data file
+Replace this whatever you have called your data file.
+Type in the command
-  `python collect.py sample.csv`
+  `python collect.py sample.csv`   followed by return.
 1. The program tries to guess the correct ouput type but can't always do that.
 1. If the program can't fetch the data : e.g., file no longer available you should get a meaningful error message